 What is the 24/7 Instant Online STI Prescription Referral Fee for?

-The Referral Fee is for an Online Prescription to our Partner Doctors team and is for the following positive test results:
+This Referral Fee is intended as compensation for an Online Prescription given by our Partner Doctors team and includes the following possible positive test results:

 - Chlamydia is available